-Soap & Soul
+Soap & Soul Historical Photos

 Your new guide for simple, green living!

-In hardback, ebook & audiobook.
+Available now in hardback, ebook & audiobook.

 The soap with 18 uses?
 That’s just for starters!
 Lisa Bronner presents Soap & Soul, a practical guide to green living.
 Drawing from years of customer engagement on her Going Green with Lisa Bronner blog, social media channels, and scores of customer emails, Lisa shares what customers most want to know: how to use Dr. Bronner’s versatile products and how to live a simple, practical low-tox life.
 Lisa undergirds all her tips with substantial research so that readers can know the “why” behind the “what.”